Chart Color Schemes

 Tweed Heads has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 85 projects likely to impact the area.
+Infrastructure changes greatly influence an area's performance.
+AreaSearch identified 85 projects likely impacting the area.
 Key projects include Sceniq Bilambil Heights, Edify Australia Build-To-Rent Development, Enid Street Residential Towers, and Tweed Heads Social Housing Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.